pleonova/pleonova.github.io/_posts/2020-05-16-shelter-in-place.md

 I've definitely spent a lot of time obsessing over the news, whether it was following along what was happening in Wuhan on Twitter back in January when it all first started or the hourly updates as the shelters started to take place to now as parts of the country start to re-open.

-Youtube, HBo and Netflix have been my escape.
+Youtube, HBO and Netflix have been my escape.
 I watched so much stand up comedy (I feel like I owe a special thank you to the following comedians: Sam Morril, Mae Martin, Josh Johnson, Emily Heller, Jim Gaffigan, Taylor Tomlinson, Rachel Mac), finished a handful of shows (Westworld, Unorthodox, Feel Good to name a few) and started watching youtube videos of tiny homes (I find them theraputic and love seeing how different people design essentially the same tiny space).

 I have been able to complete an online course in this time (here's my final project: [A statistical flow chart](https://github.com/pleonova/stat-tests)) and will cleanup and publish the python code used to generate these charts.